CodeWringer/ambersteel/documents/en/ruleset/gm-guide.md

 Even more interesting fights can occur, if you involve the environment, as well.
 Introduce both hazards and tools for the **PC**s to be threatened by, or to exploit.
 These are just some examples of interactive combat environments:
 * An illegal gunpowder storage.
 Any careless use of fire could cause a cascade of explosions.
 Be mindful to not straight-up wipe out the **PC**s if the gunpowder does get set on fire.
 They should be harmed, but give them a chance to recover or flee from that blunder.
 * A giant cave, full of giant spider webs.
-If anyone should be unfortunate enough to stumble or be knocked into a web, a giant spider descends from the shadowy corners of the ceiling and begins to threaten that chracter, specifically.
+If anyone should be unfortunate enough to stumble or be knocked into a web, a giant spider descends from the shadowy corners of the ceiling and begins to threaten that character, specifically.
 If that happens to be a **PC**, their allies have to think quick, to get them free, but also keep their original opponents on their toes.
 On the other hand, the **PC**s can attempt to knock their foes into the webs.
 * A burning house, with the **PC**s and their opponents in the thick of it.
 At the start of every turn, a burning piece of debris falls from the ceiling and you randomly determine where it lands.
 Could be on a **PC**, could be on one of their opponents.
 Or it could be in front of and barring their only exit - an open window leading to safety.
 * A rickety, old bridge, which could collapse if too much force was applied to its support beams.
 The **PC**s could exploit this to collapse the bridge on purpose.
 Or their opponents could attempt the same, to put time-pressure on the players.